Looking for ways to start your very own online store without shelling out a fortune? Shopify is the answer!

 Adding Products on Shopify

-There are two ways you can add products on shopify.
-Either you can enter products manually i.e entering details by hand or by uploading a CSV file.
+There are two ways you can perform shopify data entry.
+Either you can enter products manually i.e. entering details by hand or by uploading a CSV file.
 You even have the option to import products from other platforms like Amazon, Magento etc. To create products manually simply click on ‘Add Products’.
-Enter all the details like Product Title, Description etc carefully.
+Enter all the details like Product Title, Description etc. carefully.

 These are important information that will affect your conversion and will be the difference between purchase and rejection.
 Use well-crafted Titles containing your brand name and some important keywords.
 Similarly for descriptions, be informative, descriptive and explain the benefits properly in simple yet unique terms.

 Title and description are the main drivers of conversion rate so it’s worth your while to pay special attention to them.
-Fill in additional information like sales channel, vendor name etc and you’ll then come to the Images section.
+Fill in additional information like sales channel, vendor name etc. and you’ll then come to the Images section.
 Shopify has an automatic zoom function for every image so the key here is to add high-resolution images.
 Don’t forget to add meaningful tags with every image as that helps you with SEO.
+In this way, no matter how long your product list is, the Shopify data entry can be done productively.

 Stock and Inventory